tariaiuk/website/README.md

 version 0.3 21/12/19
 Latest v0.37 18/01/20

+### Running Hugo

+from command line: hugo -D

+This is requred to rebuild the files within the /docs folder which are used for serving the site.
+This is not automatically run by github actions on merge, so needs to be run manually.

 ### Getting hugo build action to work

 1. Add the ./.github/workflow/build.yaml page (see peaceiris/actions-hugo@v2.2.0 peaceiris/actions-gh-pages@v3)